Skip to Main Content

 What’s the solution?

 Your individual treatment plan will depend on the severity of your case as well as the cause.
-First, you will sit down with your Vernon dentist for a comprehensive consultation to determine the nature of the problem.
+First, you will sit down with your dentist for a comprehensive consultation to determine the nature of the problem.
 Then, together, we will come up with a treatment plan that works for you.

 Misaligned Teeth & Bite Problems